Omarraita/Hand-Face-Interactions-Detection/README.md

 # Hand-Face-Interactions-Detection

 The goal of this project is to use Machine learning and Deep learning techniques to classify and detect Human Hand-Face interactions in order to warn users in case of risky hand-face interactions and especiallythe contact with mucosal membranes(e.g., Face skratching, eye-rubbing) to ultimately limit transmission of infectious diseases.
-A potential application in ophthalmology: blindness is caused by diseasessuch as Keratoconus that could be prevented by eye-rubbing cessation.
+A potential application in ophthalmology: blindness is caused by diseases such as Keratoconus that could be prevented by eye-rubbing cessation.

 # Report
-The report of this project can be found [here](https://github.com/Omarraita/MI_prediction/blob/main/MI_prediction.pdf).
+The report of this project can be found [here](https://www.overleaf.com/project/61cb2a3c3b5c5c9c578a1815).

 # Requirements

-In order to run the notebooks, it is necessary to install the following packages:

 pip3 install openpifpaf==0.12.14 (For computer vision software, v0.12.14 is necessary)